apache/yunikorn-core/docs/sorting_policy.md

 A sorting policy setting is only effective on a `leaf` queue.
 Each `leaf` queue can use a different policy.

+A sorting policy only specifies the order in which the applications are sorted within a queue.
+That order is crucial in specifying which application is considered first when assigning resources.
+Sorting policies do _not_ affect the number of applications that are scheduled or active in the queue at the same time.
+All applications that have pending resource requests can and will be scheduled in a queue unless specifically filtered out.
+Even when applications are sorted using a first in first out policy multiple applications will run in a queue in parallel.

 A `parent` queue will always use the fair policy to sort the child queues.

 The following configuration entry sets the application sorting policy to `fifo` for the queue `root.sandbox`: